 Most warehouses are large and complex.
 Keeping an eye over every corner of the premises can be very difficult.
 Video surveillance allows a large area to be covered and reduces the need for guards.
 It is also a good deterrent to both criminals breaking in, and employees from doing the wrong thing inside.
 Furthermore, in case of an emergency, you can monitor the situation and take immediate action.
 Cameras can be viewed remotely via smartphones and tablets allowing business owners to check on things from afar.

-A video verification alarm system consists of a monitored alarm system coupled with an IP video surveillance solution.
+A video verified alarm system consists of a monitored alarm system coupled with an IP video surveillance solution.
 The integrated solution allows the monitoring centre to gain access to the premises camera footage when an alarm is received.
 This allows the operator to evaluate the incident and dispatch emergency services quickly providing a faster response.

 Environmental monitoring systems protect against changes to the environment that may damage goods or systems.
 This includes air conditioning, air pressure, gas leaks, power gauges, water damage and fire monitoring.
 Environmental control systems prevent surprises and increase operational efficiency.
 Security systems on the market today can monitor these systems and provide early warning of any environmental change.

 All business systems should be reviewed and updated frequently.
 When dealing with security plans, it is especially important as these systems protect people and their livelihoods.
-A weekly test of your technological systems is advised to ensure everything is working properly.
+A monthly test of your technological systems is advised to ensure everything is working properly.

 Any existing plans and security systems should be monitored and reviewed yearly.
 Request a security consultation if you are unsure whether your system is secure or requires an upgrade.
 Call us on 1300 792 539 or contact us for more information related to security system monitoring, maintenance and installation.